Sparsa/bhim/Readme.txt

     $ sh run.sh

-P.S Make sure you have built bhim following the instructions above and the executable "bhim" is there in the "build" directory.
+P.S Make sure to build "BHIM" following the instructions above, and the executable "bhim" is there in the "build" directory.

 # GENERATING TABLES:
-To quickly reproduce the results in the paper, we created a shell script under "timed" and "untimed" directories named "GenerateTable.sh".
+To quickly reproduce the results in the paper, we created a shell script under "Timed" and "unTimed" directories named "GenerateTable.sh".
 The shell script assumes the existence of "build" directory and "bhim" executable inside it.
-So before running the scripts make sure that the "build" directory exists and "bhim" executable built following the "BUILD BHIM" section.
+So before running the scripts, make sure that the "build" directory exists and contains the "bhim" executable.

-You can run the shell script from the directory (e.g. ${EXTRACTED_DIR}/bhim/Benchmarks in Paper/Timed or ${EXTRACTED_DIR}/bhim/Benchmarks in Paper/unTimed) as follows:
+You can run the shell script from the directory (e.g. ${EXTRACTED_DIR}/bhim/Benchmarks in Paper/Timed or
+${EXTRACTED_DIR}/bhim/Benchmarks in Paper/unTimed) as follows:
     $ sh GenerateTable.sh
-this should produce the table for untimed and timed experiments, respectively.
+this sequence of commands should produce the table for untimed and timed experiments, respectively.

 # Parameterized Examples

-We also run some experiments to check scalability of "BHIM" These experiments are part of the Appendix of the submission.
+We also run some experiments to check the scalability of "BHIM" These experiments are part of the Appendix of the submission.
 We used the examples "Lcrit (timed)" and "Lbh" to run "BHIM" varying different parameters like "holes", "clocks", "Maximum constraint" and "state-transitions".
 The benchmarks are in the directory named "Appendix" which contains folders for each parameters and benchmarks.
-And each folder contains file/files and a script "run.sh". "run.sh" will run the examples with varying parameters and will generate the tables.
+Furthermore, each folder contains benchmark file/files and a script "run.sh".
+The file "run.sh" will run the examples with varying parameters and will generate the tables.

-P.S: Some examples can take time to run so it will take some time to generate the whole table.
+P.S: Some examples can take time to run, so it will take some time to generate the whole table.

 # Configuration of the Host machine
 CPU: Intel i7-4770K (8) @ 3.900GHz
 RAM: 16GB